ibm-cloud-docs/cis/glb.md

 * Then origin-A turns critical; it no longer receives traffic.
 The remaining origins have the same weight and therefore traffic is distributed evently, each receiving 50%.
 * The administrator changes the weight for origin-C to `0`.
 Now 100% of new traffic goes to origin-B. But with session-affinity turned on, traffic for existing sessions on origin-C continues to go to origin-C until those sessions close (max.
 24 hours).

+### Fallback Pool
+The origin pool with the lowest priority (the largest number) is the designated "fallback pool."
+When all pools for a given region are down, traffic is routed to the fallback pool, regardless of its health.

 ## Health Check

 A health check helps gain insight into the availability of pools so that traffic can be routed to the healthy ones.
 These checks periodically send HTTP, HTTPS, or TCP requests and monitor the responses.
 They can be configured with a customized port, interval, timeout, status code, and more.
 As soon as a pool is marked unhealthy, traffic is intelligently rerouted to another available pool.
-**Note**: Be aware that your logs have references to Cloudflare because of IBM's partnership with Cloudflare to power CIS.
+Be aware that your logs have references to Cloudflare because of IBM's partnership with Cloudflare to power CIS.
+{:note}

 ### Health Check Events
 Health Check Events are status changes from pools with connected health checks and their associated origin servers.
 If an origin's status degrades, a new item appears in a table, with the event's description.
 Navigate to **Reliability > Global Load Balancer > Health Check Events** to see a table of Health Check Events.
 You can filter by date, health of the pool or origin, pool name, and origin name by selecting the filter parameters from the drop down menus.
 Columns within the table are sortable by clicking on the column name.